 Independent shopping in Glasgow

-Glasgow is a city rich in artists and creators which makes for a thriving independent shopping scene.
-Read our guide and support some of Glasgow’s best independent stores.
+Glasgow is home to a thriving artist and creator scene, which makes for a brilliant independent shopping scene.
+Visit some of Glasgow’s best independent stores.

 Selling ‘gifts and lovely things’, Maia Gifts is the perfect store to find a unique present.
-It’s also a stone’s throw from Buchanan Street in the city centre.
 Head to Maia Gifts' website to find out more or visit the shop, which is right next to Buchanan Street.

 The Good Spirits Company